FAQ

 • Where applicable, site-visits may be undertaken as part of the assessment process to ensure that applicants have minimum governance and accounting protocols and/or to review existing programming.
 The consortium partners will collaborate with its various country offices for this including on ground support by the YAB members.

 This depends on the grant type you are applying to.
-In general, the selection process should take 6 weeks after the Call for Proposals closes.
+In general, the selection process should take between two to four months after the Call for Proposals closes.
 Make sure to check the relevant grant type on the website to stay updated.
+An announcement will also be made on the Power2Voices platform for you to check your emails.

 Upon request.